-The conference artist will be Frank Levy, Professor of Piano at San Jose State University School of Music and Dance in California.
+The conference artist was Frank Lévy, Professor of Piano at San Jose State University School of Music and Dance in California.
 Mr. Levy (franklevy.com) is an international recitalist, active chamber musician, and recording artist.
-Composer Kevin Olson (FJH Music) will be our clinician.
-Please mark your calendars for June 2, 3 & 4, 2019 to join us at Graceland University in Lamoni!
+Composer Kevin Olson (FJH Music) served as our clinician.

 To view bios click on photos / names

 Pianist Frank Lévy has been hailed by audiences and critics alike as an artist of rare poetic insight and communicative powers.
 A prize-winner in the Leeds and Clara Haskil international piano competitions, Frank Lévy has an international career as a recitalist performing on many of the world’s great stages, including the Avery Fisher Hall and Carnegie Hall in New York City, Queen Elizabeth Hall in London, Gusman Hall in Miami, Royce Hall in Los Angeles, The Gardner Hall in Salt Lake City, Teatro Municipal in Santiago, Chile, Xinghai Concert Hall in Guangzhou, China, the National Centre for the Performing Arts, China, and the Stadthaussaal in Winterthur.
 He has performed under the batons of Louis Langrée, Mehli Mehta, Paul Dunkel, David Josefowitz, Libi Lebel, Cornelia Kodkani-Laemmli, Ya-Hui Wang, Martin Stüder and other conductors.